finddx/FINDCov19TrackerData/manual/README.md

   - [selenium/](https://github.com/finddx/FINDCov19TrackerData/tree/master/automated/selenium) folder contains data get from python runs.
 - [issues/](https://github.com/finddx/FINDCov19TrackerData/tree/master/issues) includes files describing when there are errors in the data.
 - [manual/](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual) folder with the files to update data manually.
   - [need-processing](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/need-processing) folder includes the files created every day during the automatic process.
-Each file in this folder contains the countries that should be gathered manually or when the scrape for some countries failed.
+Each file in this folder contains the countries that should be gathered manually and those for which the scrape failed.
   - [processed/](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/processed) folder contains for each day a file including the manual changes to the data.
 Generally, files in [need-processing](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/need-processing) are taken to create the files located in this [processed/](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/processed) folder changing the respective values, but it is possible to include or delete countries depending on the manual updates required.
 - [raw/](https://github.com/finddx/FINDCov19TrackerData/tree/master/raw) folder with information related to the countries used mainly in the shinyapp.
 - [resurces/](https://github.com/finddx/FINDCov19TrackerData/tree/master/resources) contains one file with the URLs with the sources and files for massive updates of data.